-Patients who come to us for breast augmentation at our Charlottesville plastic surgery center can choose from a variety of options to achieve their desired results.
+Patients who come to us for breast augmentation can choose from a variety of options to achieve their desired results.
 Silicone, saline, or fat grafting—which is the best option for you?
-In this post, we will explain some important differences among the treatments to help you get a better idea of the considerations to keep in mind when you come in for consultation.
+In this post, we will explain some important differences among the surgeries to help you better understand your options when you come in for a consultation.

 Ultimately, your final decision should depend on your anatomy and expectations.
 Our doctors can help you determine which option is best for you.
-Visit our online photo gallery to get a better idea of your potential with breast augmentation surgery, and if you are ready to take the next steps, request a consultation online or call our office at (434) 924-1234.
+Visit our online photo gallery to get a better idea of your potential with breast augmentation surgery.
+If you are ready to take the next steps, request a consultation online or call our office at (434) 924-1234.